 When driving in Laredo or anywhere else in Texas, chances are you've noticed a driver who has one hand on the wheel and the other on his or her cell phone.
 Talking on a cell phone is a dangerous practice that takes a driver's attention away from the road and can lead to a serious car accident.
 However, just because it's unsafe doesn't mean Texas drivers are willing to put down their phones while driving.

-At the Law Office of John R. Solis, we're familiar with Texas law surrounding cell phone use among drivers.
+John R. Solis, Attorney at Law is familiar with Texas law surrounding cell phone use among drivers.
 It is legal for drivers of non-commercial vehicles in Texas to use their cell phones while operating a motor vehicle.
 But they can be liable if they cause an accident.

 A serious cell phone-related car accident can result in years of physical, emotional financial hardship.
 If you've done nothing to cause your accident, you shouldn't have to pay for somebody else's mistake.
 That's why we're here.
 We know how to find evidence others may overlook.
 We have access to medical experts who can help support your accident claim.
 We know how to take on insurance companies that may try to keep your compensation to a minimum after an accident.